Luret01/E-Commerce-Sales/README.md

 These insights underscore the need for strategic improvements in product offerings, regional marketing, and logistics optimization to drive revenue growth and customer satisfaction.

-**5. RECOMMENDATIONS**
+**5. CONCLUSION AND RECOMMENDATIONS**

-* Expand marketing efforts in the Central region to improve underperformance.
+* Expand marketing efforts in the South region to improve underperformance.

 * Optimize product pricing to address declining sales trends.